 When A Big Business Prospers, The People Prosper

-During the mid-twentieth century, Design Leadership ruled!
-This new area of the auto industry helped cement an American auto maker, GM, at the top of the business world.
-Many would agree today that introducing the Motorama concept became central to the General Motors universe and is now an idealized portrait of one of the greatest moments in American auto history.
+During the mid-twentieth century Design Leadership ruled and helped cement GM the top of the business world.
+Introducing the concept of the Motorama became central to the General Motors universe and is now an idealized portrait of one of the greatest moments in American auto history.

 Well Done is Better than Well Said

-Sue Vanderbilt, one of GM Styling's newest female designers, said this controversial statement in a 1960 magazine article, "Harley J. Earl dragged Engineering kicking and screaming into the 20th Century."
-This quote quickly allows audiences today to envision how many traditional Detroit engineers, during the mid-20th Century, didn't like many of maverick artist-engineer-Earl's moves.
+Sue Vanderbilt, one of GM Styling's newest female designers (hired in during the mid-50s), said this controversial statement in a 1960 magazine article, "Harley J. Earl dragged Engineering kicking and screaming into the 20th Century."
+The quote allows audiences today to envision how many traditional Detroit engineers, during the mid-20th Century, didn't like many of maverick artist-engineer-Earl's moves.
 Making GM's cars "to sell" was a big job and HJE could care the least about winning some sort of "popularity contest" inside the American auto industry.